pauljeroenr/converter_app/README.md

-# converter_app
+# Imperial/Metric Converter App

-Converts values between metric and imperial
+This app converts values between metric and imperial for several units.
+The app is build in react-native